Newspaper vending machine: Legal issues

 In the United States, publishers have said that the distribution of newspapers by means of street racks is "an essential method of conveying information to the public" and that regulations regarding their placement are an infringement of the First Amendment to the United States Constitution.

 In 1983, the city of Lakewood, Ohio adopted an ordinance that gave the mayor of the city complete control of where newspaper racks could be placed, and which newspapers could be placed in them.
 On June 17, 1988, this ordinance was overturned by the United States Supreme Court in a 4–3 ruling, citing that the ordinance could potentially be used to penalize newspapers that criticize the local government.

 Re-purposing

-The newspaper vending machines began to lose popularity as many newspapers switched to online distribution, and as newspaper prices rose; as most vending machines are completely mechanical with no moving parts, few of them have paper currency validators which need some kind of electrical power to work, requiring multiple quarters or dollar coins to be inserted.
+The newspaper vending machines began to lose popularity as many newspapers switched to online distribution, and as newspaper prices rose; as most vending machines are completely mechanical few of them have paper currency validators, which need some kind of electrical power to work, requiring multiple quarters or dollar coins to be inserted.
 This is especially true for Sunday newspapers (for example, the Sunday New York Times costing $6 nationally and requiring 24 quarters in a vending machine), which see machines go unfilled by some papers due to the bulk of those editions reducing the number of copies that can possibly be sold.
 By 2009, various artists and inventors had begun working on re-purposing the boxes.